hasan-hasanov/Boxer/README.md

 ]
  ```

  Configuration that runs **PrepareEnvironment.ps1** script.
 After the preparation installs vs code and cleans up all the resources.
-Latsly when everything is done starts vs code.
+Latsly when everything is done starts notepad.
  ```json
  [
    {